 Multiple versions of Extension tasks

-Extension authors can now create extensions with multiple versions of a given task, which enables them to ship patches for each major version they have in production.
+Extension authors can now create extensions with multiple versions of a given task, enabling them to ship patches for each major version they have in production.

-If you’re looking for more control over your build tasks, such as a task to clean things up or send a message when something goes wrong, we’re now offering four built-in choices for you to control when a task is run (Figure 46).
+If you are looking for more control over your build tasks, such as a task to clean things up or send a message when something goes wrong, we are now offering four built-in choices for you to control a running task (Figure 46).

-If you are looking for more flexibility, such as a task to run only for certain branches, with certain triggers, under certain conditions, you can express your own custom conditions:
+If you are looking for more flexibility, such as a task to run on specific branches, with certain triggers, under certain conditions, you can express your own custom conditions:

 and(failed(), eq(variables['Build.Reason'], 'PullRequest'))